dalbyryan3/dalbyryan3.github.io/index.md

 During my time in school I also completed a [Graduate Certificate in Deep Learning](https://www.cs.utah.edu/graduate/graduate-certificate-in-deep-learning/) and a minor in [Computer Science](https://www.cs.utah.edu/docs/Undergraduate/old/CSMinor_2017-18.pdf).

 My extensive professional experience has helped me build a strong skill set encompassing a range of technical and soft skills.
-I am a problem solver and lifelong learner, excited for learning technologies.
+I am a problem solver and lifelong learner, excited about learning technologies.
-As a software developer I am well versed in modern software practices including version control, testing, CI/CD, and containerization.
+As a software developer, I am well versed in modern software practices including version control, testing, CI/CD, and containerization.
 I have a holistic understanding of programming languages and their fundamentals, especially C#, Python, and C/C++.
 My diverse engineering background has enabled me to be comfortable working with physical hardware and real-world systems and data.
-As a professional I am a team-player, strong communicator, and driven to deliver value.
+As a professional, I am a team player, a strong communicator, and driven to deliver value.
 My resume and LinkedIn can provide a more detailed picture of my professional experience and the specific technologies and skills I have attained.

-Currently I am open to new opportunities in Robotics, Automation, Software Engineering, Machine Learning, and Data Science.
+Currently, I am open to new opportunities in Robotics, Automation, Software Engineering, Machine Learning, and Data Science.
 I am especially interested in applying real-world data to enable more robust robotics and software systems.

 My [GitHub](https://github.com/dalbyryan3) profile is a great way to get a more detailed look at my software and educational experience.